 Jōgasaki Coast – 城ヶ崎海岸

-Izu Peninsula, not far from Tōkyō, is a place full of nature facing a beautiful sea: it is a sort of paradise where people can enjoy Onsen, among the others.
-This time we are going to talk about one of these plenty of attractions places, the Jōgasaki coast!
+Izu Peninsula, not far from Tōkyō, is a place plenty with nature facing a beautiful sea: it is a sort of paradise where people can enjoy Onsen, among the others.
+This time we are going to talk about one of its treasures, the Jōgasaki coast!

 What’s special about Jōgasaki Coast?